-The recognition of special termination and curtailment losses is the result of enhanced retirement benefits provided to employees during the restructuring described in footnote 10.
+A plan amendment that modified the credited service period eligibility requirements created curtailment gains.
+The recognition of special termination losses is primarily the result of enhanced retirement benefits provided to employees during the restructuring described in footnote 10.
+Because the special termination loss is less than \$50,000, the amount is not displayed in the tables above.